aduh95/tictactoe/RULES.md

 It's a tic-tac-toe game, except each case is a tic-tac-toe game.

-## Game grid
+#### Game grid

-The game grid is composed of a 9×9 grid, composed of 9 3×3 sub-grids, each containing a game of the classic tic-tac-toe.
+The game grid is composed of a 3×3 grid of 9 3×3 sub-grids, each containing a game of the classic tic-tac-toe.

-## Game Play
+#### Game Play

 In order to win the game, a player must win three tic-tac-toe grids in a horizontal, vertical, or diagonal row.